Annual Report 2013-14

 Completed Spring 2014.

 - Begin to implement mobile app suite for Banner functions.

 We purchased the app suite and are assessing the proper timing for work on this project.

 Management and partnerships

-- Developed Maine Shared Collections Cooperative with seven other large Maine libraries to agree to and record decisions on retention of printed books so that the research collections of the state are preserved for the future.
+We reached agreements on retention of printed books and implemented those decisions so that the research collections of the state are preserved for the future.